 may beharder to detect in infants with darker skin.

 - pulling in the muscles around the ribs when breathing

-Carers can use a child’s behavior as a cue.
+Parents and carers can use a child’s behavior as a cue.
 If a baby seems fine but has a fever, the illness is probably a minor one that will soon pass.

 Lethargy, excessive crying, and other signs of serious illness are important to address, even if a child’s fever is fairly low.
 A fever means that the immune system is working hard to fight an infection.